faisal-memon/ngx-stream-nginmesh-dest/README.md

 # NGINX Destination IP recovery module for stream

 This dynamic module recovers original IP address and port number of the destination packet.
-It is used by nginmesh sidecar where all outgoing traffic is redirect to a single port using iptable mechanism
+It is used by NGINX sidecar where all outgoing traffic is redirect to a single port using iptable mechanism

 ## Dependencies